Cbazil/Code4CT/README.md

 - Commented out RED Border(indicator) for the time being(Future use).
 - (2018/11/26) Added the botton expanding effect, But its not really a function or mixin(Need to work on it).
 Also commented out unnessary comments.
 - Created Grid for the Who We Are section, Then made a nested grid for the images(Everything is wrapped by borders(Indicator)).
+- Worked on "Learn to" section, and add background color of black to the background image.
+Like a merge (Blend mode: Multiple).
+- Postioned all elements in the learn to section and resized font icons.
 ---

 ## All Rights Reversed 2018, Made by Cbazil